axelclark/ex338/web/templates/page/2018_rules.html.md

   3. **c.
 Golf:**  Golf-only points are awarded for each of the 4 majors, immediately after the tournament: 1st=50, 2nd=40, 3rd-35th=37,36,35...6,5, 36th-40th =3, made cut =1, missed cut= -5.
 Golf points will be tallied individually, to a specific roster slot.
 If a player is traded or dropped, the Owner retains any points they have earned.
 EX: I have Tiger and Phil.
 Tiger wins the Masters (50pts) and Phil finishes 11th (29pts).
 I keep Tiger but drop Phil and Tiger wins the US Open.
 I now have 100pts for Tiger and still have 29pts for Phil.
 Prior to the British Open, I pick up Rory and still have Tiger.
 Rory wins and Tiger misses the cut.
 I now have 95 pts for Tiger and 79 pts combined for Phil/Rory.
 Following the four majors League points will be awarded to top 8 total scores.
 Each Owner may have multiple places in the top 8.
 Owner must score at least 1 pt to be eligible.

   4. **d.
-Tennis/Golf League Points:** Players may be dropped and traded throughout the year, resulting in multiple players earning points.  <span class="highlight"> Rosters will lock after the final major&#39;s deadline and in order for league points to be earned, a roster slot must be occupied by that sport for the number of players earning points.</span>  Ex: If I have Djokovic and Nadal and they finish first and second in tennis, I must have 2 roster slots occupied by men&#39;s tennis players in order to earn league points.
+Tennis/Golf League Points:** Players may be dropped and traded throughout the year, resulting in multiple players earning points.
+Rosters will lock after the final major&#39;s deadline and in order for league points to be earned, a roster slot must be occupied by that sport for the number of players earning points.
+Ex: If I have Djokovic and Nadal and they finish first and second in tennis, I must have 2 roster slots occupied by men&#39;s tennis players in order to earn league points.
 If I traded or dropped one of them and filled the roster slot with a different sport, I would only earn league points for one player.

   5. **e.
 Tie Breaker:s** _Individual Sport_: Points awarded evenly to tied Owners.
 Money split for 1st or 2nd place tie.    _League_:  Owners will split the winnings evenly.  _Relegation: _ See Below.

 5. **5.
 Payout:** (assumes 14 in A, 14 in B)

   1. **League A:**
+    - 1st: $1,150
+    - 2nd: $875
+    - 3rd: $630
+    - 4th: $450
+    - 5th: $325
+  2. **League B:**
-    - 1st: $995
+    - 1st: $800
-    - 2nd:$750
+    - 2nd:$600
-    - 3rd: $450
+    - 3rd: $400
-    - 4th: $300
+    - 4th: $275
     - 5th: $200
-  2. **League B:**
+  3. **League C:**
     - 1st: $800
     - 2nd:$600
     - 3rd: $400